Researchers track migration of great white shark around Florida

 ORLANDO Fla.
 A great white shark tagged in 2013 with a satellite tracking device is charting a groundbreaking map of the shark highway from Cape Cod to the Gulf of Mexico.

-Though the route comes close enough to populated areas to cue the heart-pounding notes from the movie "Jaws," the threat is miniscule, said Chris Fischer, founder of Ocearch.org, a global non-profit group that researches the top predators in the marine food chain.
+Though the route comes close enough to populated areas to cue the heart-pounding notes from the movie "Jaws," the threat is miniscule, said Chris Fischer, founder of Ocearch.org, a global non-profit group that researches the one of the top predators in the marine food chain.

 “Remember, they’ve always been doing that.
 We just know it for the first time,” Fischer said.